 The true cost of food is generally hidden from the consumer in the exploitation of farm workers and small-plot growers.
 These are the people striving to make a life through the hard work of growing our food.
 Rarely do we see them or hear of their circumstances.

 The farmers of cocoa and coffee typically own < 5 acres of land and have little negotiating leverage in a global market.
 Without a collective voice, the farmers and their families may be impoverished for generations.
-The fair trade movement sets out to empower producers at the local level by paying them fair wages for their labor, strengthening their local living conditions, and giving them a stronger voice in the market.
-This is accomplished through producer cooperatives who receive training so they are able to deal directly with market buyers and demand a living wage.
-To certify as a Fair Trade cooperative, portions of the farmers’ revenue must be reinvested into the community.
+The fair trade movement set out to empower producers at the local level by paying them fair wages for their labor, improving their local living conditions, and giving them a stronger voice in the market.
+One of the ways this is accomplished is through producer cooperatives who receive training so they are able to deal directly with market buyers and demand a living wage.
+To certify as a fair trade cooperative, portions of the farmers’ revenue must be reinvested into the community.
 The cooperative directs these investment funds to more training, purchasing equipment, building schools, and healthcare programs.